open-policy-agent/opa/docs/docs/policy-reference/keywords/import.md

 keywords have become a standard part of the Rego language, and no longer require an import.
 The `not` keyword has always been a standard part of the Rego language, but has since its introduction received a semantic update that requires author opt-in through importing `future.keywords.not`.
+The `and` and `or` keywords are not part of the Rego v0/v1 syntax, and require an import.

 ### Importing `future.keywords.not`